yimingweng/Nebria_ingens_WGS/notes.md

 cat omegaPlus_out | grep -v "/" | sort -n -k1,1 -k2,2 >> omegaPlus_out_final
 ```

-4. After merging the omegaplus outputs of those contigs, use R to find the largest 0.999 quantile of omega statistics.
+4. After merging the omegaplus outputs of those contigs, use R to find the largest 0.995 quantile of omega statistics.
 The R script is written in "**omegaplus_outliers.r**" in the [script folder](https://github.com/yimingweng/Nebria_ingens_WGS/tree/main/scripts).
 There are another twos methods I considered to use to define outliers but I decided not use them because they gave me similar results to the quantile method, and everything here is about how we want to set up the threshold, if no simulation result can be used to calculate the p-value with reasonable cutoff.
 ```
 # R environment
 setwd("C:/Users/wengz/Dropbox/Chapter 3/Nebria_ingens_WGS/omegaplus")
 omegaplus.out <- read.table("omegaPlus_out_final")
 # define outlier and write them into a bed file
-upper_bound <- quantile(omegaplus.out$V3, 0.999)
+upper_bound <- quantile(omegaplus.out$V3, 0.995)
 outliers <- omegaplus.out[which(omegaplus.out$V3 > upper_bound),]
 # 1447 SNPs being defined as outlier
-write.csv(outliers, "omegaplus_999quantile.csv", quote=F, row.names = F)
+write.csv(outliers, "omegaplus_995quantile.csv", quote=F, row.names = F)
 bed <- cbind(outliers$V1, outliers$V2, outliers$V2)
-write.table(bed, "omegaplus_999quantile.bed", quote=F, col.names = F, row.names = F, sep="\t")
+write.table(bed, "omegaplus_995quantile.bed", quote=F, col.names = F, row.names = F, sep="\t")
 ```

-5. The quantile 0.999 gave an output with top 1,477 sites.
-Let's use these 1,477 outliers to find the candidate genes
+5. The quantile 0.995 gave an output with top 7,236 sites.
+Let's use these 7,236 outliers to find the candidate genes
 ```
 working dir: sean@Fuji:/media/Jade/YMW/gff/WGS/
 # convert the bed files from DOS line endings to Unix line endings
 # I ran this because I encountered this error from bedtools: ERROR: Received illegal bin number 4294967295 from getBin call
-dos2unix omegaplus_999quantile.bed
+dos2unix omegaplus_995quantile.bed
 # find the intersection of omegaplus outlier and the genes (gff.bed)
-bedtools intersect -a gff.bed -b omegaplus_999quantile.bed -wa | sour -n -k1,1 -k2,2 >> omegaplus_gff.bed
+bedtools intersect -a gff.bed -b omegaplus_995quantile.bed -wa | sour -n -k1,1 -k2,2 >> omegaplus_995quantile_gff.bed
 ```

 4. Because I wanted to have omega statistic of those genes, so I found the mean omega of sites being identified from the same gene to represent the omega statistic of the gene.
 With this information, I will be able to search gene function from the gene with highest mean omega statistic.
   - First, get the gene list from the bed file by generating bed file with omegaplus coordinates:
 ```
-working dir: sean@Fuji:/media/Jade/YMW/gff/WGS/omegaplus_out/
+# working dir: sean@Fuji:/media/Jade/YMW/gff/WGS/omegaplus_out/
-dos2unix omegaplus_999quantile.bed
+dos2unix omegaplus_995quantile.bed
-bedtools intersect -a omegaplus_999quantile.bed -b ../gff.bed -wa >> omegaplus_gff_tmp
+bedtools intersect -a omegaplus_995quantile.bed -b ../gff.bed -wa >> omegaplus_gff_tmp
 ```

   - get the omega statistic for the sites